nexusformat/definitions/misc/impatient/index.rst

-.. $Id$
+.. $Id: NXImpatient.rst 1025 2011-11-22 16:28:20Z Pete Jemian $
    NeXus definitions trac ticket #200

 .. image:: NeXus-logo.png
-  :height: 500px
+  :height: 250px
-  :width:  900px
+  :width:  450px

 #######################
 NeXus for the Impatient
 #######################

 Why NeXus?
 ===========

+.. note::  This document is available in different formats:
+   [#www]_, [#pdf]_, or [#epub]_

 The NeXus data format is a tool which has been designed to solve the problems of travelling scientists, who undertake experiments at several different neutron, x-ray or muon facilities.
-Such people will apply to different facilities with different proposals in order to get their science done by combining the data thus collected at the various sources.
+Such people will apply to different facilities with different proposals in order to get their science done, then combine the data thus collected at the various sources.
 However, the life of a travelling scientist is complicated by some of the following factors: